Dieser Artikel ist auch verfügbar in: German

-With over fifty years combined experience in training and consulting, Heike Reising, Ulrike Dolle and Tanja Herzig from HUT know a thing or two about running workshops.
-With the start of the pandemic they were forced to change some things.
+With over fifty years combined experience in training and consulting, Heike Reising, Ulrike Dolle and Tanja Herzig from HUT know a thing or two about running virtual workshops.
+With the start of the pandemic, they were forced to change some things.

 The new work routine

 As the COVID-19 pandemic hit and all their workshops shifted online, they needed to find a solution that would allow them to conduct dynamic, engaging virtual workshops for their clients.
 After discovering Conceptboard, the three experts quickly fell in love with the product and it’s simplicity.

 Today, they use Conceptboard in trainings, customer meetings or for project planning and implementation.
 Meanwhile, Conceptboard is even used in face-to-face workshops.

 “Especially in year-round customer projects, it’s great to record the complete development.
 I used to have various documents.
 Now I can collect everything in Conceptboard and display the whole process.” – Ulrike